Charmed merchandise: Season DVDs

-DVD Box Sets
+DVD box sets

 The Book of Shadows DVD Collection was released as a limited edition in Region 4 on November 16, 2006.
 It included seasons 1–7 in a replica of the Book of Shadows used in Charmed, with an extra page reserved to place the separately released season eight DVD.
 The DVD's book included a selection of the original illustrated pages from the show's Book of Shadows.
 The Triquetra symbol on the front of the DVD's book contained eight flashing LED lights that would light up when the book moved.

 The Magic Chest Box Set was released as a limited edition in Region 2 on March 5, 2007.
 It included all eight seasons and came in an ornate miniature wooden chest with leatherworks and a red velvet interior.
 The Ultimate Box Set was released in Region 2 on October 27, 2008, and Region 4 on November 6, 2008.
 The set includes all eight seasons, with a cover that features all four Halliwell sisters together.
 It also includes a bonus disc with special features such as the original unaired pilot, "The Demons of Charmed", "Charmed Effects", "The Men of Charmed", "The Book of Shadows", "The Power of Three", "Directing Charmed", and "The Making of a Monster".

 Two of The Complete Series box sets were released in Region 1 on November 18, 2008.
 Both sets are a replica of the show's Book of Shadows, with one set being a regular release and the other being a limited deluxe edition.
 Both sets also include the special features from the season eight DVD and The Ultimate Box Set.
 The Complete Series was re-released in the United States on November 11, 2014.
 It was released in a new box, with a brand new cover of all four sisters.
 The set also includes the special features from the season eight DVD and a bonus special feature called "Easter Eggs".